keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

 as defined in some of the jobs.

 ## Parent Reference
-The above mapping works, but is missing the campaign id; you would not be able to match the content to some campaign record.
+The above mapping works, but is missing the campaign id and you would not be able to match the content to some campaign records.
 Therefore you need to extract the campaign id from the context (i.e. from the job parameter).
 This can be done using a special `user` mapping.

-When the mapping `type` is set to `user`, use the special prefix `parent_` to refer to a `placeholder` defined in a job.
+When the mapping `type` is set to `user`, use the special prefix `parent_` to refer to a `placeholder` defined in the job.
 You can create the following mapping:

 {% highlight json %}
 "mappings": {